 Today I’m going to teach you how to make Monkey Bread from scratch using my basic homemade yeast dough and a simple caramel sauce.
 You’re going to fall in love.

 Monkey bread is a classic recipe sometimes made from canned biscuits.
 This was probably the hardest recipe to test by far.

 I started testing these recipes last fall and this one took four tries to get right.
 That’s a lot of almost perfect monkey bread to eat!
 (Not that I’m complaining.
 Ha!)

 Thankfully we have lots of friends that are willing to be our guinea pigs.
-The dough recipe worked well, I just struggled to get the caramel sauce right.
-It was either too hard, or granulated or didn’t coat all the little bread pieces.
-I’m glad I stuck with it because this is what carb dreams are made out of.
+This is what carb dreams are made out of, right?